dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ```

 We know, isn't this amazing.
-Here's how Zac felt when he learned how to use PostgreSQL
+Here's how Miho felt when he learned how to use PostgreSQL

 ![](https://media.giphy.com/media/l0MYEqEzwMWFCg8rm/giphy.gif)